zhangwen0411/weld/README.md

 ## Spatial

 This branch contains preliminary support for generating [Spatial](https://github.com/stanford-ppl/spatial-lang) code from Weld.
-To see it in action, run `repl --spatial` and enter Weld expressions as usual.
+Check out [examples/spatial](examples/spatial) for example Spatial code generated from Weld.

+To see Spatial code generation in action, run `repl --spatial` and enter Weld expressions as usual.
 The Spatial code generator will spit out Spatial code if it understands the expression.

 Example Spatial `repl` session:
 ```